Most Comfortable Men’s Underwear: Top 10 Best Styles

 5. Under Armour O Series Boxerjock

 As you would probably expect from Under Armour, this model is pretty technical.
 That’s not to say that it’s fully an athlete-only joint, because plenty of the reviews mention the fact that they’re just great for comfort.
 This model of men’s boxer briefs (yes, they call them “Boxerjocks”) fits “next-to-skin without the squeeze,” according to the company.
 One reviewer did say they stay dry and work very well for wearing in the southern part of the country, where it’s hot and humid.
-Under Armour credits the dryness to its “HeatGear” fabric (90% poly, 10% elastane) and the “moisture transport system.”
-If you’re a mesh type, check out this style, which UA says is “unrivaled” in breathability. http://amzn.to/2xkxTDE The Boxerjocks also come with an “anti-odor technology” for those of you who may need to address an issue like that.
-BTW, a ton of color options here.
+UA credits the dryness to its “HeatGear” fabric (90% poly, 10% elastane) and the “moisture transport system.”
+These are extraordinarily popular with customers: more than 490 reviews with a 4.5 out of 5-star rating average.
+If you’re a mesh type of guy, check out this style, which UA says is “unrivaled” in breathability.
+The Boxerjocks also come with an “anti-odor technology” for those of you who may need to address an issue like that.
+BTW, a ton of color options here: 24.
+Two per package.

 Buy the Under Armour O Series Boxerjock here.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.